fserb/canvas2D/spec/layers.md

 - current clipping region

 `endLayer()` sets the end point of the layer.
 At that moment the layer itself will be drawn as one single object into the canvas.
-Once the layer ends, the rendering state will be the same as it is at the point of the `beingLayer()`, following the same pattern as `save()` and `restore()` do.
+Once the layer ends, the rendering state will be the same as it is at the point of the `beginLayer()`, following the same pattern as `save()` and `restore()` do.

 These methods are nesteable, so layers can be created and drawn within layers.